fardinbh/DGPY/README.md

 The DGPY library provides several classes to create and connect nodes in a computation graph.
 Here's an overview of the available classes:

-*The provided code represents a library called "DGPY" (short for "Deep Graph Library in Python"), which allows you to define and perform c

 1. **Graph Class**
 The `Graph` class represents a computational graph.
 It provides methods for managing nodes, connecting them, calculating values, updating gradients, and finding the topological order of the nodes in the graph.
 The main methods of the `Graph` class are: